 All of these tours take you on a specific walking route through the city.
-They offer either audio or a map to get you from point to point.
+My tours offer you a step-by-step route to make it easy to get around.
+You will also find others that offer either audio or a map to get you from point to point.
 You can start and end anywhere along the way.
 It's all up to you!

 It is the perfect way to learn more about the history of San Francisco at a time and pace that works for you!

 Disclaimer: I receive a small commission from some of the links on this page.

 Taking a self-guided walking tour around San Francisco is a great way to get to know our amazing city.
 I've created one for each of our most popular districts.

 My tours are one full day in each district.
 However, if you don't plan to spend much time at each attraction or stop, you can cut the time down significantly.